Best Camera for Sports Photography

 Despite being an entry-level camera, the T7i has access to all of the APS-C Canon and third party lenses including some outstanding telephoto primes and zooms – ideal for enthusiast sports photographers.

-At around US$800, the Canon T7i gives you a lot of performance and features at a really low price – especially when you compare it to the cost of some of the other cameras in this guide.
-(If it’s over your budget, check out the Canon T7i vs T6i.
+At around US$800, the Canon T7i gives you a lot of performance and features at a really low price – especially as part of a Canon T7i bundle, or when you compare it to the cost of some of the other cameras in this guide.

-If you’re looking for a great camera to get started in sports photography, then look no further than the Canon T7i.
+If you’re looking for a great camera to get started in sports photography, then look no further than the Canon T7i (…and if it’s over your budget, check out this Canon T7i vs T6i guide to see whether you can save some money on an older model.)

 6. Nikon D5